nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 ---------------------------

 Some operation can be quite time consuming.
-Therefore we decided not to add them the the normal upgrade process.
+Therefore we decided not to add them to the normal upgrade process.
 We recommend to run them manually after the upgrade was completed.
 Below you find a list of this commands.

 Upgrading to Nextcloud 13